A Place of Our Own

 A Place of Our Own is a daily program about child care that airs on PBS, produced in Los Angeles by KCET.
 It was hosted by Debi Gutierrez and has been recently hosted by Elizabeth Sanchez.
 The Spanish-language version is Los Niños en Su Casa ("Our Children at Home"), seen on PBS and on the Spanish-language public television network V-me.
 Their version is hosted by Alina Rosario.

-The show was produced by KCET in association with Sesame Workshop and 44 Blue Productions.
+The show was produced by KCET in association with 44 Blue Productions.

 The tagline is "You are your child's first teacher".

 Friday editions feature a "Week in Review", about the daily week, Monday-Thursday, similar to the review on Learn to Read.
 As is, people send letters to KCET, or email to Debi Gutierrez/Elizabeth Sanchez of A Place of Our Own or Alina Rosario of Los Niños en Su Casa.

 It won a Peabody Award in 2005.

 DVD release

 Between 2008 and 2009, PBS Home Video began releasing A Place of Our Own on DVD.